Breast binding: History

 In Africa, adolescent Wodaabe girls had their breasts tightly bound to induce sagging, minimize sexual desirability, and improve their ability to breastfeed.
 In cultures where the breasts of pubescent girls are ironed to suppress their development, wealthier classes often choose to use an elastic belt to compress and flatten the breasts.

 Until the early 20th century, many Catholic nuns bound their breasts under their habit to deflect the attention of male clergy and diminish sexual desire in men.

 Breast binding was one of the punishments inflicted upon the women inmates confined in Ireland's Magdalene asylums.

 Post-WWI women office workers modified their physique with bound breasts to reduce and conceal the female form, thereby minimizing sexual curiosity from males.

 In the 1920s, a flat-chested silhouette became the ideal look among women, with breasts bound against the chest wall with binders.
 To present a boyish form, flappers bound their breasts.

 Wearing a corset was one way that the size of breasts could be reduced.

 Motivation

-There are many reasons people would bind their breasts:
+There are many reasons for binding breasts: